Please email email@example.com for additional inquires and support.

 The level of detail limits tactical planning of energy system.
 It is not a “bottom-up” model.

-- Some technology policies are costless
+- Some technology policies (for example, improvement in energy efficiency) are costless

 Some inputs (e.g., energy supplies) specify taxes or subsidies to drive change in the system while others (e.g., energy efficiency, methane emissions, deforestation) directly drive change, avoiding the taxes or subsidies that might drive the change.

-While En-ROADS includes multiple feedback processes (e.g., carbon fertilization and carbon saturation), it does not yet include the effects of various biogeochemical feedback processes such as the positive feedback due to the albedo effect or the release of methane from permafrost.
+While En-ROADS includes multiple feedback processes (e.g., carbon fertilization and carbon saturation), it does not explicitly include the effects of various biogeochemical feedback processes such as the positive feedback due to the albedo effect or the release of methane from permafrost.